E-bike and e-scooter training

 Benefits of shared micro-mobility

 There are lots of benefits to cycling and active travel.
-Read our article about the case for cycling and health.
+You can read more about it here the case for cycling and health.
 On-street cycle and scooter hire schemes bring their own unique benefits for you to enjoy including:

-• Ease and accessibility – people can access bikes ands scooters without having to own, fix and store them.
+• Ease and accessibility – you can access bikes and scooters without having to own, fix and store them.

 • Environmental benefits – the schemes encourage people to do shorter journeys on bike/scooter to reduce the number of cars on the road.
-This helps improve air Traffic reduction – reduced congestion by offering alternatives to cars
+This helps improve air pollution.

 • Efficient use of space – dockless and semi-docked systems take up less space than car parks

-• Cost effective – cycling and scooting are cheaper than running a car or getting a taxi especially for short journeys.
-With pay-as-you-go there is no long term commitment or monthly fees.
+• Money Saving –cycling and scooting are cheaper than running a car or getting a taxi especially for short journeys.
+With pay-as-you-go there is no long-term commitment or monthly fees.

 • Time saving – avoid traffic jams by using bike lanes and alternative routes.